your-tools/pycp/README.rst

   for you http://www.freebsdsoftware.org/sysutils/vcp.html

-* If you are looking for a more general solution to display progressbars when performing command-line operations, see clpbar: http://clpbar.sourceforge.net/
+* If you are looking for a more general solution to display progress bars when performing command-line operations, see clpbar: http://clpbar.sourceforge.net/